-The proposed 2022 submeasure is a compliance option applicable to single family residences and multifamily apartments where each apartment unit is served by a dedicated HPWH.
+The proposed 2022 submeasure would be a compliance option applicable to single family residences and multifamily apartments where each apartment unit is served by a dedicated HPWH.
 As a compliance option, it is not a required measure, but does provide for a compliance credit under the performance compliance pathway.
 The submeasure would also be available for additions and alterations where LSHPWHs are installed.

-This proposal would require residential LSHPWHs utilizing the compliance credit to have a CTA-2045 communications interface to facilitate demand response and load-shifting capabilities.
+This proposal would require residential LSHPWHs utilizing the compliance credit to have Consumer Technology Association (CTA) 2045 (Techstreet 2018) communications interface hardware to facilitate demand response and load-shifting capabilities.
 The open standard CTA-2045 interface provides for a standardized physical port but allows for communication to occur in a wide range of DR application languages including OpenADR2.0 and BACnet.
 This requirement builds on prior research activities in the Pacific Northwest leading to Washington state legislation requiring all electric water heaters manufactured after January 1, 2021 have a CTA-2045 compliant communications port (Washington State Legislature 2019).
 Similar legislation is being considered in Oregon and by adopting a California CTA-2045 HPWH requirement additional momentum would be created in moving towards a national consensus for a standardized communications interface.
+More details on CTA-2045 can be found in the Measure History section of the CASE Report.

-It is not anticipated that the CBECC-Res compliance software would need to be updated to reflect the Advanced Load Up feature proposed for 2022.
-As of May 2020, the Energy Commission's software team is planning to start work on implementing algorithms to include HPWH load shifting in the 2019 CBECC-Res compliance software.
-It is the Statewide CASE

-Team's understanding that the currently planned software changes will include the capabilities and input modifications to accommodate the 2022 LSHPWH proposal.
-Under that assumption, there are no software changes anticipated for this measure other than some potential compliance documentation updates, which will be outlined in the Final CASE Report.
+As of August 2020, the Energy Commission's software team is planning to start work on implementing algorithms to include HPWH load shifting in the 2019 CBECC-Res compliance software.
+The Statewide CASE Team's understanding is that the currently planned software changes will include all the capabilities and input modifications to accommodate the 2022 LSHPWH proposal2.
+Under that assumption, there are no